nesi/nzrse_hackathon_2020/SCORING.md

 ## Notes

-Target observations with 0 core-hours are excluded.
+Target observations with 0 core-hours or a multiple of 40 are excluded.